 How To Dress like a Duke

-Style tips from Their Royal Highnesses Prince Philip, Prince Charles, Prince William and Prince Harry
+Style tips from Their Royal Highnesses Prince Philip, Prince Charles, Prince William and Edward VIII

-When it comes to classic British style, our royal gentlemen are the kings of kings, renowned and respected the world over for their sartorial savviness.
+When it comes to classic British style, our royal gentlemen are renowned and respected all over the world for their sartorial savviness.
 From diplomatic dinners to country sporting events, the princes of the royal family can be relied upon to dress immaculately, appropriately and with discreet panache.
-Yet these are not identical royals; each prince has his own subtle style preferences, ensuring that his manner of dressing is distinctive and individual.
+Yet these are not identical royals; each duke has his own subtle style preferences, ensuring that his manner of dressing is distinctive and individual.

-Top of the royal best-dressed men list are, in order of seniority (and, some might argue, also in order of style accomplishment): Prince Philip, Duke of Edinburgh, age 98; Charles, Prince of Wales, age 70; Prince William, Duke of Cambridge, age 37; and Prince Harry, Duke of Sussex, age 34.
+Top of the royal best-dressed men list are, in order of seniority (and, some might argue, also in order of style accomplishment): Prince Philip, Duke of Edinburgh, 10 June 1921 – 9 April 2021 ; Charles, Prince of Wales, age 70 and Prince William, Duke of Cambridge, age 37.
 Across three generations, these princes of the realm have quietly showcased the best of traditional British men’s fashion, championing UK menswear and affirming its status as the finest in the world.